salesforce/lwc-rfcs/text/0000-light-dom-scoped-styles.md

 - [Stencil: scoped styles in light DOM](https://stenciljs.com/docs/styling#scoped-css)
 - [BEM: Block, Element, Modifier](https://en.bem.info/)

+Furthermore, scoped styles are useful even for shadow DOM.
+Consider a shadow parent component with a light child component: the parent's styles "bleed" into the child, which may be surprising for developers who are accustomed to the Vue/Svelte model.

+## Invariants

+Whatever we design, we would prefer for it to:

+1. Use standard CSS syntax rather than non-standard CSS syntax.
+2. Be compatible with the emergent [CSS Scoping Proposal](https://css.oddbird.net/scope/explainer/) (`@scope`).

 ## Detailed design

 ### File format

 A new `*.scoped.css` file can be used alongside an existing `*.css` file.
-The component author can include either one, both, or neither. `*.scoped.css` is only supported for light DOM templates (marked with `lwc:render-mode="light"`).
+The component author can include either one, both, or neither.

 The `*.scoped.css` file is automatically picked up by the compiler, similar to the existing `*.css` file.